Visit These Portland Haunted Houses For Halloween Pregaming

 Milburn’s Haunted Manor

-This Hubbard hair-raiser is split into two attractions: the Dark, a series of chambers guests work their way through in complete darkness, hoping to avoid various ghosts and ghouls, and the Manor, a house haunted by the ghost of a killer kid who murdered her parents.
-You can calm your nerves or fuel up for the adventure at the site’s grill, which offers bacon-infused funnel cakes, fresh curly fries, and apple cider.
+This Hubbard hair-raiser is split into two attractions: the Dark, a series of chambers guests work their way through in complete darkness, hoping to avoid various ghosts and ghouls; and the Manor, a house haunted by the ghost of a killer kid who murdered her parents.
+You can calm your nerves or fuel up for the adventure at the on-site grill, which offers bacon-infused funnel cakes, fresh curly fries, and apple cider.

 Image: Courtesy of Halloweentown